ajeygore/ajeygore.github.com/collections/_posts/2023-09-18-What-leaders-do.md

 At the end if team wins then we win.
 And if we fail in enabling them, nurturing them, providing them with the right environment then team fails.
 You never win alone.

-> Product engineering is a  team sport, and you are a sport team manager where your job is make them shine.
+> Product engineering is a  team sport.
+You are a sports team manager and your job is make them shine.

 Also, while they are building a product, your **product** is amazing working environment, where people learn, flourish and give their best.